JoanyMarino/DataQualityInHealth/Proposal_2bPackagesExploratory.md

 If you think that some package is missing from the list, please file an issue in the GitHub repository or contact the maintainers.

 ### 1. Descriptive overviews and data exploration

+#### Including reporting features

+-  `r pkg("dlookr", priority = "core")` provides two different types of reports: one with detailed information on data quality issues (including missing values, outliers, cardinality, zeros and negative values) and one for exploratory data analysis (including a dataset overview, descriptive statistics with some data quality checks, normality tests and correlation analyses).

+-  `r pkg("DataExplorer")` produces a comprehensive report from a single function, including a dataset overview and a number of figures (for missing values, univariate distributions and correlations).
+The report also provides a principal component analysis.

+-  `r pkg("SmartEDA")` produces a report similar to `r pkg("DataExplorer")`, but includes pairwise scatter plots for all pairs of variables and does not include a correlation heat map.
+The dataset overview is more extensive compared to `r pkg("DataExplorer")`.

+-  `r pkg("summarytools")` generates a brief, but concise HTML report, which can be triggered by a single command call.

 #### GUI-based

--   `r pkg("ExPanDaR")` includes exporting reports as R Markdown Notebooks, while `r pkg("explore")` generates HTML reports.
-Both packages include additional features for statistical inference, such as regression analysis and decision trees.

--   `r pkg("discoveR")`

-#### Focus on reporting

--  `r pkg("dlookr")` stands out for incorporating two different types of reports with detailed information on DQ issues and exploratory data analysis, respectively, in the form of PDF or HTML files.

--   `r pkg("summarytools")` generates a brief, but concise HTML report, which can be triggered by a single command call.

-- `r pkg("DataExplorer")` produces a more comprehensive report from a single function, including a wider range of figures, such as correlation heat maps.
-Also provides a principal component analysis.

-- `r pkg("SmartEDA")` produces a report similar to `r pkg("DataExplorer")`, but includes pairwise scatter plots for all pairs of variables instead of a correlation heat map.
-Also, the data overview is more extensive compared to `r pkg("DataExplorer")`.
+-  `r pkg("ExPanDaR")` provides a Shiny application for data exploration and analysis, from which R Notebook code can be exported for documentation and reproduction.
+The application includes various univariate and bivariate plots, descriptive statistics, correlation analysis and regression analyses.

+- `r pkg("explore")` provides a Shiny application for data exploration (including a dataset overview, descriptive statistics, univariate and bivariate plots and decision trees) and can generate descriptive reports for the complete dataset or single variables.

 #### Descriptive overview without stand-alone reports

-These packages mainly give a descriptive variable overview

--  `r pkg("clickR")`

--  `r pkg("mStats")`

--  `r pkg("skimr")`

--  `r pkg("StatMeasures")`

--  `r pkg("xray")`
+-  `r pkg("clickR")` provides descriptive statistics for each variable, grouped by data type.
+The package provides a function for quality checks on a variable, which includes missing values, empty entries, outliers, possible miscodings of numeric values as strings, and a matching visualization.
+It also includes functions for data cleaning, such as fixing factor level names.

+-  `r pkg("mStats")` provides a dataset overview and descriptive statistics for each variable.
+Duplicates in the dataset can be identified.
+For plots, the package includes a function for histograms and for pairwise variable plots.

+-  `r pkg("skimr")` provides, using a single command call, a dataset overview and descriptive statistics for each variable grouped by data type.
+There are various options for customization.

+-  `r pkg("StatMeasures")` provides a dataset overview and functions for data description depending on the data type.
+Duplicate observations and duplicated keys can be identified.

+-  `r pkg("xray")` gives a dataset overview with focus on missing values, empty entries and specific values (0, Inf), which are considered 'anomalous'.
+The package includes histograms and bar charts to visualize distributions.

+-  `r pkg("funModeling")` provides a dataset overview, descriptive statistics and some data quality checks (missing values, specific values (0, Inf), cardinality).
+The package also includes functions for data visualization, correlation analysis and data cleaning.

-#### Focus on visualization
+#### Dataset visualization

+-  `r pkg("visdat", priority = "core")` visualizes entire datasets highlighting missing values, (estimated or actual) data types, (dis-)agreements with global conditions, correlations, and differences between datasets of the same dimension.

--  `r pkg("visdat")` follows a unique approach by providing mainly graphical output.
-While the package `r pkg("inspectdf")` also equips each of its functions with a matching plot, it differs from `r pkg("visdat")` in providing the output in a tabular format.
-Both packages are able to compare two data sets, but `r pkg("inspectdf")` offers more functionalities in this regard.
+-  `r pkg("inspectdf", priority = "core")` equips each of its functions with a matching plot, but also provides the output in a tabular format.
+The package considers categorical and numerical variables, data types, missing values, correlations and memory usage.
+Each function can be applied to compare two datasets.

+#### Additional statistical support

+-  `r pkg("DescTools")` is a large collection of functions for data description, data exploration and statistical analyses.